ka2er/node-subdb-api/README.md

 		});
 	});

-for uploading a sub file
+For uploading a sub file

 	SubDb = require("subdb");